-Video is one of the fastest-growing sources of data with rich semantic information and advances in deep learning have made it possible query this information with near-human accuracy.
+Video is one of the fastest-growing sources of data with rich semantic information, and advances in deep learning have made it possible query this information with near-human accuracy.
 However, inference remains prohibitively expensive: the most powerful GPU cannot run the state-of-the-art at real time.
-In response, we present NoScope, which run queries over video 1000x faster.

-Daniel is a PhD student in the Stanford InfoLab supervised by Peter Bailis and Matei Zaharia.
-His research interests lie broadly in the intersection of machine learning and systems.
+Daniel Kang is a PhD student in the Stanford InfoLab, where he is supervised by Peter Bailis and Matei Zaharia.
+Daniel’s research interests lie broadly at the intersection of machine learning and systems.
 Currently, he is working on deep learning applied to video analysis.